moabdelmoez/Multimodal-RAG-Application/README.md

 ## Usage

-After completing the setup, you can run the application and start processing multimodal data using the LLAMA Vision Model.
+After completing the setup, you can run the application.
 ```bash
 streamlit run app.py
 ```